evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ### 1. Supply Generation
 Collection supply is dynamic and controlled by the Bitcoin blockchain’s immutable data, which functions as a generative input governing asset issuance.
 Each asset corresponds to a specific Bitcoin block.

-Each block is validated using Bitcoin Core to determine whether it meets the collection’s supply condition (for example, when the block’s bits field contains "3b").
+Each block is validated against Bitcoin Core to determine whether it meets the collection’s supply condition (for example, when the block’s bits field contains "3b").
 When a block meets this condition, it authorizes the creation of one new asset.

 Validation occurs directly on-chain via recursive calls, and new supply becomes eligible after +4 confirmations to account for potential chain reorganizations.

 ---

 ### 2. Allocation & Distribution
-When a the creation of a new asset is authorized, the **Distribution Engine** deterministically selects an existing asset in the collection as the **authorized parent** for the new asset, using the Bitcoin block’s hash as a deterministic random seed.
+When the creation of a new asset is authorized, the **Distribution Engine** deterministically selects an existing asset in the collection as the **authorized parent** for the new asset, using the Bitcoin block’s hash as a deterministic random seed.
 Only the holder of the authorized parent may inscribe the new asset; unauthorized inscriptions are automatically rejected from indexing.

 Mint rights:
 - Are allocated automatically